Release Notes

 Changes in Default Behavior

-Instance Manager 2.3.0 has the following changes in default behavior:
+This release has the following changes in default behavior:

 • New login screen

 Sometimes it’s the small things that count.
-Now, when logging in to Instance Manager, you’re treated to an attractive-looking login screen instead of a bland system prompt. 🤩
+Now, when logging in to NGINX Instance Manager, you’re treated to an attractive-looking login screen instead of a bland system prompt. 🤩

 Resolved Issues